maxlath/unicode-scripts-finder/README.md

 # unicode-scripts-finder

+> There are 143,859 characters, with Unicode 13.0, covering 154 modern and historical scripts, as well as multiple symbol sets [[wikipedia: List of Unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters)]

-Find which unicode scripts a text is using
+Find which unicode scripts a text is using.

 Status: WIP but already somewhat useful